 One thing I never knew about HK Milk Tea was that it takes 15 minutes to boil the tea concentrate.
 Therefore, it is key to keep the tea steeping at a consistent boil.
 If the boil is too rapid, too much water is boiled away, but not enough and the tea base is too diluted.
 During the live session, we all had an opportunity to show Yan how rapidly our water was boiling which was a useful starting point.
 I ended up boiling away too much water, and I was left with half the amount I was supposed to have.
 Thankfully, all I had to do was top off the missing amount!
 With my concentration, I made my first HK milk tea and also a lemon HK tea and both tasted great and were exactly what I get at Cha Chaan Teng!

 As mentioned, the kit came with three tea blends.
 Since I was only able to try one blend during the workshop, I decided to make all three so I could try them next to each other.
 I used 300 millilitres of water, and 11 grams of tea and boiled the tea for 15 minutes.
 It took a few tries, but I found the sweet spot for me was the heat between 3 and 4 on my stovetop.
-I used 3 teaspoons of condensed milk to 9 teaspoons of the tea concentrate.
+I used 3 teaspoons of evaporated milk to 9 teaspoons of the tea concentrate.
 I did not add sugar.

 Blend No. 2: The tea leaves were slightly larger than Blend No. 1. and had a sweet, floral and woodsy smell.
-The concentrate was floral, woody, and damp earth in taste which was evident after adding the condensed milk.
+The concentrate was floral, woody, and damp earth in taste which was evident after adding the evaporated milk.
 The sweetness highlighted the floral and earthy notes from the blend.

 Blend No. 3: I could smell the classic Lipton tea blend even before brewing it which has a warm earthy smell.
 The tea concentrate was brisk, earthy, and a bit bitter on the tongue.
-After adding the condensed milk, it tasted exactly like what is made at Cha Chaan Teng, rich, deep earthy and toasted notes, followed by the sweetness and creaminess from condensed milk, and the sip ending in a hint of bitterness that lingers on the tongue.
+After adding the evaporated milk, it tasted exactly like what is made at Cha Chaan Teng, rich, deep earthy and toasted notes, followed by the sweetness and creaminess from evaporated milk, and the sip ending in a hint of bitterness that lingers on the tongue.

 Overall, I found the HK Milk Tea workshop useful as each step of how to make the tea was presented in a digestible manner.
 I liked that the workshop also came with tools and three tea blends and that there were even suggestions for a non-dairy version.
 This was a great workshop and I am glad I attended!
 There will definitely be more HK Milk Tea in the future (4/5 rating).